iprada/Circle-Map/TO_DO.md

 - When I am extracting the discordant reads.
 Could there be discordant reads aligned to the breakpoint?

 ## alignment
+- I am going to create the coverage file that serves as input for generating the realignment priors.
+This helps in the development, remember to remove this when the pipeline is finished.

 - During the realignment step check that that the soft-clipped reads have their mate inside the putative eccDNA bounda- ries

 - I am doing the fetch of the bam with until_eof= True.
 Which does not require file indexing.
 If the code is to slow, remember that it could be due to that.
 If it is slow, check and change accordingly